Evameijling/WetlandSemanticSegmentation/README.md

 - ⚙️ **Automated data preprocessing and segmentation pipeline** for high-resolution satellite imagery.

 ## 📂 Code Structure
 This repository is a **restructured version** of my original research code, reorganized for clarity.
-Some file paths and references might differ from the original; however, with minor adjustments, all scripts remain fully functional on any system.
+Some file paths and references might differ from the original; however, with minor adjustments, all scripts remain fully functional on any system. **Note:** Ensure that file paths in the commands match your directory structure.
+You may need to adjust paths based on your local setup.

 ## 🛠 Installation & Usage